daniela-arias/Choose-to-live-better/README.md

 ## Steps

 Get a database with the information, using Web Scraping.

 Clean-up the dataset.

+Implementation of Unsupervised Learning to determine clusters (Profiles)

+Determine characteristics of Profiles through statistical visualization

 Create a streamlit app.

 Deploy streamlit app with heroku.

 ## Languages